Mellywins/EzyFS/README.md

 ## Feature roadmap

-- Key Recovery after it has been lost
 - Key Restoration after it has been corrupt
 - Key Revokation
 - Reassign a User key to another after that user leaves the company